shivabioinformatics/metagenomic-pipeline/README.md

 ## Assembly
 Assembly is basically like a puzzle that has so many pieces and you have to build it up and guess which piece belong to where.
-There are varites of assembler are out there and each has their own pros and cons.
-Here I will intriduce two assemblers which are more popular for microbial genomics including metagenomics.
+There are varieties of assemblers are out there and each has its own pros and cons.
+Here I will introduce two assemblers which are more popular for microbial genomics including metagenomics.

-One of them is MEGAHIT which is a denovo assembler meaning without templates.
+One of them is MEGAHIT which is a de novo assembler meaning without templates.
 It is designed for large and complex metagenomic datasets, using a succinct de Bruijn graph (SdBG) approach for memory efficiency and speed.
 It begins by preprocessing reads to remove low-quality sequences and adapters, followed by extracting k-mers (substrings of length \( k \)) across multiple \( k \)-mer sizes (multi-\( k \) strategy) to improve assembly accuracy.
 The SdBG efficiently represents overlaps between k-mers, reducing memory usage.
 MEGAHIT simplifies the graph by removing tips (dead-ends), bubbles (parallel paths), and collapsing repeats, ensuring a cleaner assembly.
 Iterative assembly refines the graph using smaller \( k \)-mers for sensitivity to low-abundance reads and larger \( k \)-mers for resolving repetitive regions.
 Contigs are then constructed from the simplified graph and output in FASTA format.
 Its multi-threading capability enhances speed, and the use of multi-\( k \) improves assembly quality for datasets with varying coverage, making MEGAHIT ideal for metagenomic studies on standard computational resources.

 megahit installation
 ```